needle-mirror/com.unity.sequences/Documentation~/index.md

 * 2020.3 and later

-It also requires specific minimum versions of the following packages (linked as dependencies):
+The Sequences package also requires specific minimum versions of the following packages (linked as dependencies):

-* Timeline 1.5.0-preview.3
+* Timeline 1.5.2
-* Unity Recorder 2.3.0-preview.1
+* Unity Recorder 2.5.5

+### Known issues and limitations

+See the list of current [known issues and limitations](known-issues.md) that you might experience with the Sequences package, and some workarounds.